MollyBurkmar1/Dynamics_Quadratic_EoS/README.md

 ## Analysis

 In this notebook, a system of differential equations describing standard dark matter and radiation, the Hubble expansion, and dark energy with a non-linear quadratic equation of state (EoS) is analysed.
 Non-singular bouncing models are the generic closed model when only dark matter with a quadratic EoS is present.
 The aim of this analysis is to understand the effect dark matter and radiation have on these closed bouncing models.
-The full system is 4-dimensional, therefore we project the dynamics on to 2-dimensional and 3-dimensional planes by integrating the dark matter and radition differential equations with respect to the dark energy.
+The full system is 4-dimensional, therefore we project the dynamics on to 2-dimensional and 3-dimensional planes by integrating the dark matter and radiation differential equations with respect to the dark energy.

 This analysis in the notebook provides: